doctrine/migrations/docs/en/reference/generating-migrations.rst

     $provider->createSchema() === $schema; // true

 By default the Doctrine Migrations command line tool will only add the diff command if the ORM is present.
-Without the ORM, you'll have to add the diff command to your console application manually, passing in your schema provider implementation to the diff command's constructor.
+Without the ORM, you'll have to add the diff command to your console application manually and set your custom schema provider to the dependency factory, which will be passed to the the diff command's constructor.
 Take a look at the :ref:`Custom Integration <custom-integration>` chapter for information on how to setup a custom console application.

 .. code-block:: php